 You will find daily lesson plans and weekly center plans!
 I put at least one new thing in each center every week so those are in there for you too.

-The number one most important thing you will need to the first few weeks is to begin building trust and relationships with each little learner so they can feel safe and happy.
-And if they feel safe and happy most likely the mom will feel safe and happy leaving her child with you each day.
+The number one most important thing you will need to do in the first few weeks is to begin building trust and relationships with each little learner so they can feel safe and happy.
+If they feel safe and happy most likely the moms will feel safe and happy leaving their children with you each day.

-The first two weeks I sprinkle tons of All About Me themed activities during the day to help build that relationship with each child in my classroom.
+The first two weeks I sprinkle in tons of All About Me themed activities during the day to help build that relationship with each child in my classroom.
 It also helps the child get to know me as well.
-I always participate in every All About Me type activity we do and try include any other teachers or therapists who are in our room or building.
+I always participate in every All About Me type activity we do and try to include any other teachers or therapists throughout our room or building.

 For most of our little learners, this is the FIRST time they have been to school.
 Most have no idea how to sit at circle, get in line, eat snack or lunch at school, wash their hands, clean up, wait their turn, and wipe their own bottoms when they go #2.

-The first month is all about teaching all of those routines!
+The first month is all about teaching all of these routines!
 It is not wasted time I promise.
 Take the time to use visuals and teach each and every classroom routine and expectation.
-Take the time to teach is now so you can just use cues later.
+Take the time to teach them now so you can just use cues later.

-On the first day, we practice our morning routine: say bye to mom/dad, put things away, answer the question of the day, sign in, and pick a table time activity.
-First I go over the arrival routine chart, I model the routine (pretending like I am a student in the class), talking out loud what steps I need to do so students can hear and see me doing the routine.
+Starting on the first day, we practice our morning routine: say bye to mom/dad, put things away, answer the question of the day, sign in, and pick a table time activity.
+I go over the arrival routine chart, and I model the routine (pretending like I am a student in the class), talking out loud about what steps I need to do so students can hear and see me doing the routine.

 Then I have the students put on their backpacks and we all walk outside the classroom.
-A few at a time, students practice the morning routine with me cheering them on, using the chart as a visual, and giving them verbal cues, and praise as they do each step.
+Students take turns practicing the morning routine, a few at a time, with me cheering them on using the chart as a visual.

 It is amazing how much different arrival time is on the second day just by teaching the arrival routine on the first day!